Glazed Salmon with Honey and Soy

 What Goes With Honey Soy Salmon?

 More like, what doesn’t?
-This Honey Soy Salmon pairs nicely with some roasted broccoli and cauliflower (what you see pictured on the plate here).
+This Honey Soy Salmon pairs nicely with some roasted broccoli and cauliflower (what you see pictured on the plate here) or roasted zucchini and peppers.

-With it’s Asian flavor profile, this glazed salmon is also great with fried rice and egg rolls.
+With it’s Asian flavor profile, this glazed salmon is also great with fried rice and Asian zucchini.

 brush brushing honey soy glaze on salmon fillet